8 Sights in Kłodzko, Poland (with Map and Images)

 3. Muzeum Ziemi Kłodzkiej

-Museum of the Kłodzko Land in Kłodzko – established in 1963 museum and scientific institution covering the area of the Kłodzko Land and its multinational cultural heritage, in particular geology, geography, history, history of material culture and art of the region.
+The Museum of the Kłodzko Land in Kłodzko – established in 1963, a museum and scientific institution with an interest in the area of the Kłodzko Land and its multinational cultural heritage, in particular geology, geography, history, history of material culture and art of the region.
 The seat of the museum is the former Jesuit convent in Kłodzko.
-It is administratively subordinate to the city.
-In 2001 it was entered into the State Register of Museums.
+It is administratively subordinated to the city.
+In 2001 it was entered into the National Register of Museums.

 4. Kościół Matki Bożej Różańcowej

-The Church of Our Lady of the Rosary in Kłodzko is a Roman Catholic parish church located on Sand Island in Kłodzko, Poland.
-The present building was built on the site of older ones in the years 1628-1631.
-The church has a three-nave, orientated and brick basilica layout with a semicircular ended chancel separated from its body.
-Two towers stand in the west façade.
+Church of Our Lady of the Rosary in Kłodzko - a Roman Catholic parish church, located on the island of Piasek in Kłodzko.
+The current building was built on the site of the elders in 1628–1631.
+The church has a system of three -nave, oriented and stone basilica with a semi -circular presbytery separated from its block.
+Two towers are in the western facade.
 The building was significantly damaged during the flood in July 1997.

 5. Pręgierz

-Pillory in Kłodzko – a replica of the pillory liquidated in 1793, which was located in the eastern part of the market square, near the city well and the entrance to the town hall in Kłodzko.
+The pillory in Kłodzko – a replica of the pillory liquidated in 1793, which was located in the eastern part of the market square, near the town well and the entrance to the town hall in Kłodzko.
 The pillory was rebuilt in 2011.
-The replica was made of Radkowski sandstone; It has a height of 460 centimeters.
-On the pedestal there is a figurine of a peasant with a sack of grain.
+The replica was made of Radków sandstone; It has a height of 460 centimeters.
+On the pedestal there is a figure of a peasant with a sack of grain.

 6. Kościół św.
 Jerzego i św.
 Wojciecha

-Church of St. George and St. Adalbert – one of the five churches located in Kłodzko, located in the Przedmieście Ząbkowickie district, at 36 Waleriana Łukasińskiego Street, on the high slope of the left bank of the Nysa Kłodzka.
+The Church of St. George and St. Adalbert – one of the five churches located in Kłodzko, located in the Ząbkowickie Suburb district, at 36 Waleriana Łukasińskiego Street, on a high escarpment of the left bank of the Nysa Kłodzka River.
 The temple has the status of a filial church of the parish of the Assumption of the Blessed Virgin Mary.

 Wikipedia: Kościół św.
 Jerzego i św.
 Wojciecha w Kłodzku (PL)